71emj/compare/README.md

   .toAllOther(false)
   .Ended(...); // now it's readable again
 ```
-With mix-type we can easily choose our methods base on the complexity of the evaluation without increasing the complexity of the chain. [see examples](examples/)
+With mix-type we can easily choose our methods based on the complexity of the evaluation without directly impact the complexity of the chain, [see example](examples/) of how I use Compare to refactor a helper function in [lodash](#https://github.com/lodash/lodash) (great library btw).

 ### Security